SageofPHY6Paths/hinduismdebunked.com/docs/immorality/rape-and-sexual-abuse.md

 >Within a moment thereafter, O descendant of Bharata, the excellent sage hurriedly entered the apartment.
 >
 >On seeing Gautama come Purandara became terrified and he went out.
 Seeing him he thought (knew) that it was Śakra.
 So Gautama became highly enraged and he cursed Devendra: “Since you could not control your senses, be one with a thousand vaginal apertures.”
 On being cursed thus, Devendra was instantly **covered with a thousand vaginal apertures**.
 He became bereft of all glory.
 He left the kingdom and the Suras too.
 He performed elaborate penance on the earth. <a href="https://www.wisdomlib.org/hinduism/book/the-skanda-purana/d/doc425865.html" target="_blank">wisdomlib.org</a>

+### Brahma Vaivarta Purana

+##### BVP Krishna Janma Kanda 61.43-44

+>Reaching there she narrated the entire story to the sage Gautama laughingly denounced Indra very much.
+Soon thereafter Gautama went to Siva, in the meantime **Indra impersonating himself as Gautama enjoyed the company of Ahalya.**
+>
+>The all knowledgeable sage came to know about everything and immediately returned to his abode.
+Gatuama the best of the sages spotted Indra moving out of his hermitage and also found **Ahalya having the developed pelvic region and the breasts, lying unrobed there.** The sage then pronounced a curse on Indra, **"You will have yonis all through your body"**.
+In anger he pronounced a **curse also on the terrified and crying Ahalya**, 'Tn the thick forest you will be turned into a stone".
+After getting immensely ashamed Indra went to his abode but the terrified Ahalya with her mind filled with grief spoke sweet words to Gautama.

 ### Shiva Purana